Our main services

 Our latest contract is with IBM and Tata Steel in the Netherlands, supporting their IBM Mainframe and Cincom’s Supra database and Mantis language.

-Our hot topic!
-Legacy IT Consultants Limited have many years of expertise and knowledge in delivering business and systems change specifically related to regulations such as the Data Protection Act and PCI, and most recently in response to an S166 review under the scrutiny of the FCA.
-Our latest hot topic is the GDPR, and we are currently active in two sectors.
-We are also very active in the GDPR world.Read more about GDPR
+Legacy IT Consultants Limited have many years of expertise and knowledge in delivering business and systems change specifically related to regulations such as the Data Protection Act and PCI, and we are also heavily involved in the murky world of Cyber Security.
+We work with highly regulated businesses to ensure safe and secure data and processes.Read more about GDPR

 Database Migration and Language Conversion